Jeremiah 32:1-5

 Even when God’s word announces judgment that leaders refuse to accept, the prophet must faithfully proclaim it.

-1 The word that came to Jeremiah from Yahweh in the tenth year of Zedekiah king of Judah, which was the eighteenth year of Nebuchadnezzar.
+1 This is the word that came to Jeremiah from the LORD in the tenth year of Zedekiah king of Judah, which was the eighteenth year of Nebuchadnezzar.

-2 Now at that time the king of Babylon’s army was besieging Jerusalem.
-Jeremiah the prophet was shut up in the court of the guard, which was in the king of Judah’s house.
+2 At that time the army of the king of Babylon was besieging Jerusalem, and Jeremiah the prophet was imprisoned in the courtyard of the guard, which was in the palace of the king of Judah.

-3 For Zedekiah king of Judah had shut him up, saying, “Why do you prophesy, and say, ‘Yahweh says, “Behold, I will give this city into the hand of the king of Babylon, and he will take it;
+3 For Zedekiah king of Judah had imprisoned him, saying: “Why are you prophesying like this?
+You claim that the LORD says, ‘Behold, I am about to deliver this city into the hand of the king of Babylon, and he will capture it.

-4 and Zedekiah king of Judah won’t escape out of the hand of the Chaldeans, but will surely be delivered into the hand of the king of Babylon, and will speak with him mouth to mouth, and his eyes will see his eyes;
+4 Zedekiah king of Judah will not escape from the hands of the Chaldeans, but he will surely be delivered into the hand of the king of Babylon, and will speak with him face to face and see him eye to eye.

-5 and he will bring Zedekiah to Babylon, and he will be there until I visit him,” says Yahweh: “though you fight with the Chaldeans, you will not prosper?” ’ ”
+5 He will take Zedekiah to Babylon, where he will stay until I attend to him, declares the LORD.
+If you fight against the Chaldeans, you will not succeed.’”

 Even when God’s word announces judgment that leaders refuse to accept, the prophet must faithfully proclaim it.